Surrendering Your Pet

 CLICK HERE to make an appointment online to have your pet spayed/neutered.

-If your pet is spayed and/or neutered, and you are still having behavioral issues, the Humane Society of Charles County offers a basic dog obedience class.
-Attending this basic obedience class will help you to understand some of the communication errors we make as dog owners.
+If your pet is spayed and/or neutered, and you are still having behavioral issues, the Humane Society of Charles County can provide information on local area trainers.
+Attending a basic obedience class will help you to understand some of the communication errors we make as dog owners.

 CLICK HERE for more information about the basic dog obedience classes offered.
 The class is limited to 10 spaces and fills up quickly so we encourage you to register and pay online.